 - Maple syrup - to help keep these cookies moist, soft and chewy and add the perfect amount of natural sweetener.

 - Chocolate - you can use almost any type of chocolate that you like to stuff these cookies.
 I used a dark chocolate bar broken into pieces but chocolate chips are another great option.
-Choose any type of chocolate that you like including dark chocolate, white chocolate or milk chocolate.
-You could even use mini Reeses's peanut butter cups, a broken Skor bar, a broken Caramilk bar etc.

-How to make this recipe:
+How to make (step-by-step):

 Step one: